-Eligibility: enrollment in the Torino summer program, a minimum GPA of 3.0 on a 4.0 scale, and junior standing at the time of the internship.
+Eligibility: enrollment in both sessions of the Torino summer program, a minimum GPA of 3.0 on a 4.0 scale, and junior standing at the time of the internship.
 A refundable fee of $100 is charged and returned upon successful completion of the internship.

 Most USAC courses are taught by local faculty; however, the following professors are also teaching as Visiting Professors.

 Dr. Joseph Liu | California State University, Chico

 Professor Liu (Ph.D., Georgia Institute of Technology) is an Assistant Professor of Management at California State University, Chico.
 His research interests include recruiting and issues of fairness in organizations.
 He previously taught with USAC in Bilbao, Spain and it has been the highlight of his teaching career so far!

 Professor Lisa Simon | California Polytechnic State University, San Luis Obispo

 Lisa Simon (M.B.A.
 USC) honored six times for teaching excellence, has held positions in a broad range of industries, including non-profits, sole proprietorship, and a major corporation.
 She excels in connecting academic concepts to real world situations, helping students better understand and appreciate the knowledge they gain in her classes.